 - Brown marking on the skin following the line of the vein where fluorouracil has been injected

-- Some people develop soreness, redness and peeling on the palms of the hands and soles of the feet (palmar - plantar syndrome), which may cause tingling, numbness, pain and dryness
+- Some people develop soreness, redness and peeling on the palms of the hands and soles of the feet (palmar - plantar syndrome).
+This may cause tingling, numbness, pain and dryness

 - Inflammation around the drip site – if you notice any signs of redness, swelling or leaking at your drip site, tell your chemotherapy nurse straight away

-Not everyone will get these side effects.
-You may have 1 or 2 or several.
+You may have a few of the side effects mentioned on this page.
+They may be mild or more severe.
 A side effect may get worse through your course of treatment.
 Or you may have more side effects as the course goes on.
 This depends on

 - How many times you've had a drug before